ComposableAnalytics/Composapy/docs/composapy-dev.md

 After activating, you should see the `(dev)` tag prefixing your console.
 When you want to deactivate your virtual environment, you can simply type `deactivate`.

+**Important: While the dev environment is useful for development and testing on the fly, make sure to deactivate it before running any tox commands.
+Failure to do so may cause errors with the initial virtualenv that tox needs to create.**

 ### Pip install